All Rights Are Individual

 Other countries that have significantly high slave populations are Russia, Ukraine, Nigeria, the Democratic Republic of Congo, Indonesia, Egypt, Myanmar, Iran, Turkey, and Sudan.

-The procedures and processes in any and every such case are irrelevant to the end result, because the end result is identical: state-sanctioned force and governmental coercion.
+The procedures and processes in any and every such case are irrelevant to the end result, because the end result is identical: state-sanctioned force and governmental coercion over private lives and individual human beings.

 Consensual, voluntary human action hinges upon the principle of individual rights:

-Ultimately there’s only one way to infringe another’s rights, and that is through the instigation of coercion and force.
+There is in the end only one way to infringe another’s rights, and it’s through the instigation of force and coercion.

 Quoting the 19th century politico-economic philosopher Auberon Herbert: